apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Configuring-the-generator.md

 - `typeOverrides` (optional): Allows replacing a generated type with a custom type.
     - `schemas` (optional): a string to string dictionary.
 The key is the name of the schema, the last component of `#/components/schemas/Foo` (here, `Foo`).
 The value is the custom type name, such as `CustomFoo`.
 Check out details in [SOAR-0014](https://swiftpackageindex.com/apple/swift-openapi-generator/documentation/swift-openapi-generator/soar-0014).
 - `featureFlags` (optional): array of strings.
 Each string must be a valid feature flag to enable.
 For a list of currently supported feature flags, check out [FeatureFlags.swift](https://github.com/apple/swift-openapi-generator/blob/main/Sources/_OpenAPIGeneratorCore/FeatureFlags.swift).
+- `maxInlineSchemaSize` (optional): an integer.
+Boxes `#/components/schemas` types whose estimated inline size exceeds this many bytes, so that types embedding them store a reference instead of copying the value.
+Reduces generated code size and stack usage for documents with very large schemas.
+Can also be set with `--max-inline-schema-size`.

 ### Example config files